A Lawyer, a Father, a Friend: One Lawyer’s Experiences with Depression & Recovery

 I think the level of stress has gone up enormously because we have so much to do and we’re on twenty-four hours a day.
 So I think because of technology, which offers us so many great things, but gives us much to do.
 I think that’s part of it.
 I also think, especially for children, we’re in a striving, ambitious, be productive all the time mentality – for children and adults.
 We need to play, we need to hangout, we need to have spontaneous time.
 I think spontaneous thought does a lot for alleviating depression and anxiety.

-The Neuroscience of Depression: An Interview with Dr. Alex Korb
+The Neuroscience of Depression: Creating an Upward Spiral with Dr. Alex Korb

 The following is an edited transcript of the podcast recorded interview with Dr. Alex Korb.
 This transcript has not been reviewed and is not a word-by-word rendering of the entire interview.